About Notre Dame Cathedral of Paris

 Getting to Notre Dame Cathedral of Paris

 You will find the Notre Dame in Paris fourth district.
-Located in the City Island on the Seine river, you can easily get by walking from the Marais neighborhood.
+Located in the City Island on the Seine river, you can easily get to the Cathedral by walking from the Marais neighborhood.
 Nevertheless, if you would rather take the metro, travel via metro line 4 and get out at the Saint Michel metro station or Cité metro station.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.